-When iTunes isn’t enough: Here’s our favorite free media players for PC and Mac
+When iTunes isn’t enough: The best media players for PC and Mac

-Despite the sheer amount of available formats currently littering the web and your computer, finding a quality media player to launch that digital copy of Deadpool you just picked up is not always easy.
-An all-in-one media hub, whether it provides merely the bare essentials or all the bells and whistles, is a necessary staple in today’s digital world of files and folders.
+Despite the sheer amount of available formats littering the web, finding a quality media player for your latest digital acquisition isn’t always easy.
+An all-in-one media hub, whether it provides merely the bare essentials or all the bells and whistles, is a necessary staple in today’s digital world of files and streaming devices.

-More: Want Hollywood results on a budget?
-Here’s the best free video editing apps

-Fortunately, there are several free media players that stand out, whether you need to play a variety of formats, tag and sort your libraries, or simply listen to your favorite audio files.
-Here are our top picks for the best free media players for PC and Mac!
+Fortunately, there are media players that stand out, whether you need to play a variety of formats, tag and sort your libraries, or simply listen to your favorite audio files.
+Here are our top picks for the best media players for PC, Mac and more!

 VLC Media Player – Windows, MacOS, Linux

 VLC has held the media player crown for years, even before graduating from its beta phase in 2009.
-The free, open-source software is capable of playing just about any media format you can imagine, including Internet radio and a large number of both video and audio streaming protocols.
-Although the default interface is plain and sleek, stuffed with various playback icons wrapped in a gun-gray design, the software also features an assortment of customization options for quickly swapping viewing modes and tweaking the toolbar with additional controls.
+The free, open-source software is capable of playing just about any media format you can imagine, including Internet radio, and a large number of both video and audio streaming protocols.
+Although the default interface is plain and sleek, stuffed with various playback icons wrapped in a gun-gray design, the software also features an assortment of customization options for quickly swapping viewing modes, and tweaking the toolbar with additional controls.

-The playback quality is top-notch regardless of viewing mode — as are the intuitive video effects for interactive zooming, video capturing, blurring, and mirroring images, among others.
+If you are into streaming or downloading video, you’ll love the intuitive video effects for interactive zooming, video capturing, blurring, and mirroring images, among others.
 There’s not much VLC can’t handle for casual audio and video playback or conversion.

 VLC Media Player is the way to go when looking for a program offering robust file compatibility, versatile playback, and frequent stability updates.
 The robust community of active users and programmers, known collectively as the VideoLAN Organization, is an added plus, along with the diverse network for extensions and available skins for Windows.